m4gn0li4/LisaDbg/README.md

 # LisaDbg
-it's a debugger written in rust, but this will most likely change in the future, it has a small cli interface but the vast majority of available commands are in the context of the app
+it's a debugger written in rust it has a small cli interface but the vast majority of available commands are in the context of the app
 # here is the cli interface :